 - Read More

 Posterior tibial tendon dysfunction (PTTD) is the leading causes of acquired flatfoot in adults.
 The stages of PTTD include inflammation of the tendon, partial tear or complete tendon tear.
-The onset of PTTD is insidious and is progressive.
+The onset of PTTD is usually insidious and the condition is progressive over time.
 An abrupt onset is possible but is typically linked to some form of trauma, whether it be simple (stepping down off a curb or ladder) or severe (falling from a height or automobile accident).
 PTTD is seldom seen in children and increases in frequency with age.
 The onset of PTTD is unilateral but it is not uncommon to see bilaterally.
-PTTD is a condition that increases in frequency with age and the prevalence of poor health indicators such as diabetes and obesity.
 Posterior tibial tendon dysfunction is found equally in men and women.

 - Loss of medial arch height

 - Painful swelling of the medial arch

 - Pain increased with weight bearing and toe raise